Shailesh7860/Delete-Dulicate-Images/README.md

 # How to run it

-Python deleter.py -d "path to the images folder" -r
+Python deleter.py -d "path to the images folder" -r "1 or 0"

+remove the double quotes(")

 #Required pakages